-Freshman propels squad through fall BSU Men's Golf completed the fall portion of its 2017-18 season with top-two team finishes at three of its six events, including a team title at the BSU Invitational on Sept.
+Freshman propels squad through fall

+BSU Men's Golf completed the fall portion of its 2017-18 season with top-two team finishes at three of its six events, including a team title at the BSU Invitational on Sept.
 14 at Bemidji Town and Country Club.
 Led by Wayzata freshman Ian Mackenzie-Olson, BSU was third in the NSIC, averaging 300.7 strokes per round.
 Olson not only paced the BSU roster recording four rounds under par but also led the NSIC in scoring average during the fall season, with 73.1 over 14 rounds.

+TRACK & FIELD

-Freshman golfer lan MacKenzie-Olson takes a fairway shot Sept.
-14 at the BSU Invitational at Bemidji Town and Country Club.
-TRACK & FIFI D Freshmen break BSU records in first meet of 17-18 season Freshmen Cheri'A Adams and Venice Stewart broke Bemidji State indoor track and field records on Dec.
+Freshmen break BSU records in first meet of 17-18 season

+Freshmen Cheri'A Adams and Venice Stewart broke Bemidji State indoor track and field records on Dec.
 9 in the team's first full meet, The Opener in Duluth.
 Adams broke the school record in the long jump, and Stewart set the program mark in the 60-meter dash.

-Stewart's time of 7.81 earned her a first-place finish against runners from University of Minnesota Duluth and Northern Michigan
+Stewart's time of 7.81 earned her a first-place finish against runners from University of Minnesota Duluth and Northern Michigan University.
+The new record breaks Taylor Sautbine's time of 7.88 set in 2013.
+Adams made her mark in the triple jump with a jump of 36 feet,